 You can also reset OneDrive instead of running the set up all over again.

-Solution 8: Confirm your OneDrive Service Status
+8. Confirm your OneDrive Service Status

 Server downtime can affect your ability to access your OneDrive account.
 Check the Service status of your OneDrive here, to get information as to whether it is down in your area.